Nosen92/maskin-flipdot/protocol.md

 > This document serves to explain the Mobitec protocol.
 It is not required reading to use the python code, since that handles all this for you.

 To control the flipdot display, commands are sent using Mobitec's sign protocol.

+This protocol is really slow and robust.
+It uses the old serial communication standard [RS-485](https://en.wikipedia.org/wiki/RS-485).
+You can use a cheap MAX485 module to convert ordinary serial data to RS-485.
+The serial data is sent at 4800 Baud using the common 8N1 config (one start bit, eight data bits, no parity bit, and one stop bit).

+The sign only receives data and does not respond with any data (as far as I'm aware, I haven't really been listening).

-This protocol is really slow and robust, consists of a sequence of bytes represented here with two hex values: (e.g. 0xab).
+Every packet consists of a sequence of bytes represented here with two hex values: (e.g. 0xab).
 Here is an example that simply writes EXAMPLE at the top left of the display:
 ```
 0xff  # Starting byte      ⎫